 FedEx needs no introduction for eCommerce couriers and businesses.
 FedEx is one of the world’s leaders in providing shipping-related services to individuals and businesses.
 It provides racking, temperature-controlled transportation and manages the world’s largest delivery fleet.

-3.4) ParcelMonkey Shipping Rate Calculator
+3.4) ParcelMonkey ECommerce Shipping Rate Calculator

-ParcelMonkey is a shipping and delivery management eCommerce courier that integrates with several other third-party logistics and courier providers like Aramex, Purolator, USPS, etc. With ParcelMonkey eCommerce couriers and businesses can get access to exclusive discounted shipping rates.
+ParcelMonkey is a shipping and delivery management eCommerce courier that integrates with several other third-party logistics and courier providers like Aramex, Purolator, USPS, etc. With ParcelMonkey eCommerce couriers and businesses can get access to exclusive discounted shipping costs.

 ParcelMonkey provides shipping to both domestic and international locations and features a shipping rate calculator that’s pretty easy to use.
 The shipping rate calculator has 2 modes - Full Quote and Quick Quote.